-This holiday home is a bright two-bedroom apartment on the third floor (there is a lift) of a modern courtyard development in the Old Town, close by the historic Royal Mile in the centre of Edinburgh.
+This holiday home is a bright two-bedroom apartment on the third floor of a modern courtyard development in the Old Town, close by the historic Royal Mile in the centre of Edinburgh.
 The apartment is within easy walking distance of the major tourist attractions, festival venues, shops, nightlife and transport connections.
 The apartment is light and airy and looks out on to a leafy courtyard.

 The living room has an attractive corner window, with views towards Salisbury Crags.
 The modern kitchen is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine, dishwasher, fridge, cooker and microwave.
 There are a dining table and chairs in the kitchen.